nhsd-a2si/a2si-capacity-infrastructure/README.md

 In the instructions which follow, commands that begin `$ aws` require the AWS CLI and commands that begin `$ terraform` require the Terraform runtime.

+## Customise the project Terraform state settings to match your own

+  1. Copy file terraform.tf.template to location terraform.tf

+  2. Change the `bucket` property to match the name of the S3 bucket in which you will be keeping Terraform state data.

+  3. Change the `dynamodb_table` property to match the name of the DynamoDB table you will use for the state lock.

+See file `README.tfstate.md` for details on this process.

 ## Create a bucket for app version assets

 Beanstalk will deploy app versions from an S3 bucket.
 That bucket needs